White Kirkley

-White Kirkley is a small village in County Durham, in England.
-It's situated on the south side of Weardale, opposite Frosterley, and close to Hill End.
+White Kirkley is a small village in the civil parish of Stanhope, in County Durham, England.
+It is situated on the south side of Weardale, opposite Frosterley, and close to Hill End.

+History

 Records of the area surrounding White Kirkley go back as far as 1680, the estate owner John Mowbrey of Low Bishopley prepares an agreement with Thomas Shafto of Newcastle upon Tyne to allow the procurement of lead ore from the land surrounding Stanhope.
 Soon after it appears that Thomas Shafto dies around 1706 passing his share of the mines to this son Francis Shafto, at the same time John Mowbrey is described in terms suggesting that he is now dead, confusion being that his heir appears with the same name.
 The lands however remain over the centuries under the ownership of the Mowbrey family.

 The land on which White Kirkley stands was formally known as 'cruc hyll', with the earliest remains of several close quarries to the south and east.
 An incline was very visible during the early 1800s - which can still be seen climbing the hill at the south end of the hamlet.
 Two small adits appear on the land directly south near to the top of the old quarry tip along with a mine shaft, the remains of another level and outcrop are to the east of the road.

 The Bishopley quarry near Miln House was ceasing production in or before 1861, and the commissioning of building works had begun on the new village of White Kirkley, this was to coincide with the opening of the new Bishopley Crag quarry as well as the expansion of the larger Stanhope quarries.
 Ordnance Survey produced maps of the area from 1861 and recovered the area in 1897 and 1898 leaving benchmarks in their wake; of interesting note is that in 1861 Bishopley Crag is not in existence, and the two adits near to the mine shaft no longer exist around the incline to the south of White Kirkley (even though they are still accessible) and also the Ordnance Survey appear to have moved or replaced some of the benchmarks between 1895 and 1897.

 1897 brings the long closure of Bishopley quarry, the large expansion of Bishopley Crag quarry as well as the now recorded adits and shafts of the unknown mines about the old quarry to the south.